Chiropodist & Podiatrist

 Treatment for this condition

-- Conservative treatment includes available at Elite Clinic from a simple silicone sheild to prevent pressure, anti-inflammatory oral medications, injection of medication and local anesthetic to reduce this swelling.
+- Conservative treatment includes available at my foot doctor from a simple silicone sheild to prevent pressure, anti-inflammatory oral medications, injection of medication and local anesthetic to reduce this swelling.
 The podiatrist may request x-rays however in most cases your podiatrist can diagnose the condition by a visual examination.
 The podiatrist may remove any corns or calluses that develop due to the tailor's bunion.
 It is common to have a corn on the outer aspect of the tailor's bunion due to friction pressure.

 - Surgery to correct your tailors bunion may be the best option for you but should be the last option as post operative complications and success rates do vary.
 The surgical term used for this correction is a tailors bunionectomy.
 The surgeon can remove the excessive bone or the entire 5th metatarsal head on the outside of the foot or he/she can do something more complicated as a surgical cut made in the bone for correction of the angles of the bones in your foot.
 The surgeon may place fixation in your foot as it heals which may include a screw, pin, or wires.
 The joint may need complete removal if it is destroyed.